facebookresearch/ReAgent/docs/installation.rst

    conda config --add channels conda-forge # For ONNX/tensorboardX conda config --add channels pytorch # For PyTorch

+If you get an error saying that the "conda" command could not be found, make sure that anaconda is installed and your path is set correctly.

 Clone and enter Horizon repo:

 .. code-block::